onja-org/music-of-madagascar/t/tinah-cherie.md

 ![tinah cherie](tinah-cherie.jpg)

-Tinah Cherie started to sing in 2017.
-Since then she became famous and so now.
+Tinah Cherie started to sing in 2017 and became famous in the same year.

 **Genre:** Pop and slow.